Advertising has been around for a long time. In fact, the first paid advertisement was a Coca-Cola ad in a French newspaper in 1836.

 The main thing to keep in mind when advertising for new customers is that people will usually fall into one of two buckets:

-Either they're familiar with your credit union (they drive by your branch every day, their sister banks with you, etc.) or they know nothing about you.
+Either they're familiar with your brand (they drive by your branch every day, their sister banks with you, etc.) or they know nothing about you.

-When targeting people familiar with your credit union, you're working with an advantage.
+When targeting people familiar with you, you're working with an advantage.
 Brand recognition is incredibly valuable, which is why businesses pay for branding, so having established familiarity will bring you a step closer to a relationship with those potential customers.

-If a potential customer knows someone who banks with you, that's even better – it's like having a free testimonial for your credit union.
+If a potential customer knows someone who banks with you, that's even better – it's like having a free testimonial.

 The rest of your potential customers know nothing about you.
 Think about it: There are a million other financial institutions out there and most look pretty similar at a glance.